Jelly Jamm: Soundtrack

 A Jelly Jamm soundtrack was released, featuring various famous songs from the hit series as a physical album with all songs in Castilian Spanish for the Spain market, in Latin American Spanish for the Latin American market and online in English, European Portuguese, and French (via Jelly Jamm's YouTube channels).

 Development and broadcast

 The series' production was first announced in March 2009, when Vodka Capital signed co-production deals with RTVE and Bandai.

-Jelly Jamm has been broadcast on TV stations in more than 150 countries, notably Boomerang (as part of the Cartoonito preschool block), Discovery Kids, and ZooMoo.
-The series is available in 23 languages in Europe, the Americas, Asia, Oceania, the Middle East, and Africa.
+In December 2010, Vodka Capital entered into a broadcast and licensing deal with Turner Broadcasting System Europe to secure all EMEA rights to the series for airing on Cartoonito channels and blocks from 2011.
+It was Turner's first children's acquisition from a Spanish producer.
+The deal was extended with the second season in April 2012.
+In addition to the Turner deal, Vodka have also sold broadcast rights to the series to Discovery Kids (Latin America), Clan (Spain), Channel 5's Milkshake!
+(UK), Mediaset/Cartoonito (Italy), RTP 2 (Portugal), Télé-Québec and TVOKids (Canada) and Televisa/Canal 5 (Mexico).
+The series has also aired on ZooMoo.
+It has been available in over 23 languages across Europe, the Americas, Asia, Oceania, the Middle East, and Africa.

 The series is also available in its entirety, officially uploaded to YouTube to stream for free.
-Several streaming services such as Amazon Prime Video and Kidoodle TV also house the series.
+Several streaming services, such as Amazon Prime Video and Kidoodle TV, also house the series.

+On 15 May 2019, Canadian company Blue Ant Media acquired rights to the series from Vodka Capital.
+The following year, they sold all their Asian offerings including the rights to the show to Rock Entertainment Holdings, a new company led by Blue Ant's then-head of Global Networks & Kids Ward Platt.
+On 28 June 2024, Rock Entertainment launched a FAST channel under the Jelly Jamm brand, which offers up children's content from Rock's catalogue.

+Revival

+On 6 September 2025, Rock Entertainment launched a 2D animated web revival of the series on ZooMoo's official YouTube channel.